 Chest X-ray – ?pneumothorax / ?consolidation

-CT Pulmonary Angiogram (CTPA) – gold standard for diagnosis of PE
+CT Pulmonary Angiogram (CTPA) – the gold standard for diagnosis of PE

 Doppler of calves – if deep vein thrombosis is suspected clinically